DishantKhati/KNIGHTUNITYDK/README.md

 - 🤔 I’m looking for help with Javascript(React and Next)

-- 💬 Ask me about C++,python and java
+- 💬 Ask me about C,C++,Kotlin,R,python and java

 - 📫 How to reach me: [Dishant khati](https://www.linkedin.com/in/dishant-khati-202135217/)